Here’s your initial exposure to compelling call-to-action examples right off the bat.

-A call-to-action is a marketing tactic that invites or appeals to users to take immediate action.
-It works along the same lines as persuasive writing and is not limited to digital or email marketing campaigns.
+A call-to-action marketing tactic invites or appeals to users to take immediate action.
+It works like persuasive writing and is not limited to digital or email marketing campaigns.

-Although most common on digital marketing platforms in this tech-driven age, calls to action are also integral to political campaigns and print marketing.
-In fact, some strategies used in online marketing have been adapted from these traditional formats.
+Although most common on online marketing platforms, including Facebook Ads, in this tech-driven age, calls to action are their main goal integrated into political campaigns and print marketing.
+Some strategies used in online marketing have been adapted from these traditional formats.

 Traditional Calls To Action

-The CTA copy may encourage readers to mail in their request to start a new subscription or enter a contest.
-Usually, they will include one-liners in big, bold letters that indicate clear instructions and perhaps, an enticing offer.
+The CTA copy may encourage readers to mail their request to start a new subscription or enter a contest.
+Usually, they will include one-liners in big, bold letters that indicate clear instructions and, perhaps, an enticing offer.